teamblitz/Blitz-Training/Ideas.md

 ## Git and Github

+### Git

 - [Git Version Control Introduction](https://docs.wpilib.org/en/stable/docs/software/basic-programming/git-getting-started.html#)

 - Take avantage of a [good Git workflow](https://github.com/HighlanderRobotics/Highlanders-Training/blob/main/Docs/1_General/1.3_GitWorkflow.md).
 Use PRs and common branch names.

+- Use PRs for every commit to base branch with good comments on what was done.
+  - This will allow younger memebrs to review what was done and follow along as best as they can.

+### Github

 - Github supports Markdown natively.
 Its a simple an powerful way to create docs and communicate.
 This is written in Markdown.